NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ```

 ### Fetching Source from GitHub
-While `fetchTarball` required `url` and `sha256` arguments, we'll need more than that for [`fetchFromGitHub`](https://nixos.org/manual/nixpkgs/stable/#fetchfromgithub).
+While `fetchTarball` required `url` and `sha256` arguments, more are needed for [`fetchFromGitHub`](https://nixos.org/manual/nixpkgs/stable/#fetchfromgithub).

-The source we want is hosted on GitHub at `https://github.com/atextor/icat`, which already gives us the first two arguments:
+The source is hosted on GitHub at `https://github.com/atextor/icat`, which already gives the first two arguments:
 - `owner`: the name of the account controlling the repository; `owner = "atextor"`
-- `repo`: the name of the repository we want to fetch; `repo = "icat"`
+- `repo`: the name of the repository to fetch; `repo = "icat"`

-We can navigate to the project's [Releases page](https://github.com/atextor/icat/releases) to find a suitable `rev`, such as the git commit hash or tag (e.g. `v1.0`) corresponding to the release we want to fetch.
+You can navigate to the project's [Releases page](https://github.com/atextor/icat/releases) to find a suitable `rev`, such as the git commit hash or tag (e.g. `v1.0`) corresponding to the release you want to fetch.
 In this case, the latest release tag is `v0.5`.

-As in the `hello` example, we also need to supply a hash.
-This time, instead of using `lib.fakeSha256` and letting `nix-build` report the correct one in an error, we'll fetch the correct hash in the first place with the `nix-prefetch-url` command.
-We want the SHA256 hash of the *contents* of the tarball, so we need to pass the `--unpack` and `--type sha256` arguments too:
+As in the `hello` example, a hash must also be supplied.
+This time, instead of using `lib.fakeSha256` and letting `nix-build` report the correct one in an error, you can fetch the correct hash in the first place with the `nix-prefetch-url` command.
+You need the SHA256 hash of the *contents* of the tarball, so you will need to pass the `--unpack` and `--type sha256` arguments too:

 ```console
 $ nix-prefetch-url --unpack https://github.com/atextor/icat/archive/refs/tags/v0.5.tar.gz --type sha256